-Admissions are handled centrally by the Volgenau School Admissions Office.
+Admissions are handled centrally by the Volgenau School Graduate Admissions Office.
 Please do not send materials to the Department of Statistics.
 For admissions information, please refer to the University Catalog or click here.
 Admission deadlines are strict and clearly stated here.
-For international students, there are also very strict University TOEFL requirements that cannot be waived by the Department.
-Students are required to have a minimum combined score of 88 with at least a 22 on each section.
+For international students, there are also very strict University English proficiency requirements that cannot be waived by the Department.

 The Department of Statistics is the primary academic unit at George Mason University for research and instruction in statistical science.
 Broadly defined, statistics is the science of the collection and analysis of data, and involves the use of mathematical tools, such as linear algebra, calculus, and probability, as well as computational tools complemented by modern information technology.
 Statistical science is critical in decision making and determining standards of evidence, and has become an invaluable resource in such diverse areas as pharmaceutical development, human genomics, economics, the national census, and many others.
 Our faculty perform cutting-edge research and are actively involved with federal agencies through consulting and grants and contracts.